coder/coder/README.md

 Follow](https://img.shields.io/twitter/follow/CoderHQ?label=%40CoderHQ&style=social)](https://twitter.com/coderhq)
 [![codecov](https://codecov.io/gh/coder/coder/branch/main/graph/badge.svg?token=TNLW3OAP6G)](https://codecov.io/gh/coder/coder)

-Provision remote development servers anywhere on anything.
+Coder turns your cloud into a fleet of development servers.

 ![Kubernetes workspace in Coder v2](./docs/screenshot.png)

-## Highlights

-Workspaces:

-- Code on powerful servers: leverage cloud GPU, GPU, and network speeds
-- Use the `coder` CLI: connect via SSH, VS Code, and JetBrains
-- Self-serve workspaces: start from team-wide templates (see below)

-Templates:

-- Manage the infrastructure behind workspaces with standard Terraform (`.hcl` files)
-- Use any OS and architecture: Mac, Windows, Linux, VM, Kubernetes, ARM, etc
-- Auto-shutdown or update workspaces when they're not in use!

-TODO: succintly list value props
+**Code more**

+- Build and test faster, leveraging cloud CPUs, RAM, network speeds, etc.
+- Access your environment from anywhere on any client (even an iPad)
+- Onboard instantly then stay up to date

+**Manage less**

+- Ensure consistent development workspaces across your team
+  - Rollout critical updates to your fleet of workspaces with one command
+- Automatically shut down expensive cloud resources
+- Keep your source code and data behind your firewall

 ## How it works

 Coder workspaces are represented with terraform.
 But, no terraform knowledge is required to get started.
-We have a database of pre-made templates [here](https://github.com/coder/coder/tree/main/examples).
+We have a database of pre-made templates built into the product.
 Terraform empowers you to create environments on _anything_, including:

 - VMs across any cloud